GiovsTech/Website/content/page/about/index.it.md

 7. Brave New World, by Aldous Huxley

-8. Down and Out in Paris and London
+8. Down and Out in Paris and London, George Orwell

 9. Il Ventre di Napoli, Matilde Serao